Robbie Fowler

-Robert Fowler (born 9 April 1975) is an English football manager and former player, who most recently managed East Bengal in the Indian Super League.
+Robert Bernard Fowler (born 9 April 1975) is an English football coach and former player.
+He most recently managed Saudi First Division League side Al-Qadsiah.

-As a player, he was a striker, and is the eighth-highest goalscorer in the history of the Premier League.
+As a player, he was a striker, and is the ninth-highest goalscorer in the history of the Premier League.
 He is best known for his time at Liverpool, initially from 1993 to 2001.
 He scored 183 goals in total for Liverpool, earning the nickname "God" from the Anfield fans, and he is Liverpool's second-top scorer in the Premier League.
 He subsequently played for Leeds United and Manchester City, before returning to Liverpool in January 2006.
 He moved to Cardiff City eighteen months later.
 He played there for a year before transferring to Blackburn Rovers on a short-term deal.
 In December 2008, he departed Blackburn and played in Australia with North Queensland Fury and Perth Glory.
 In 2011, he joined Thai side Muangthong United as a player, but later was appointed player-manager, which he remained until his retirement in 2012.

 Fowler was capped for England 26 times, scoring 7 goals.
 He was included in England's squads for Euro 1996, Euro 2000 and the 2002 FIFA World Cup.
-Socially aware, Fowler showed support for the Liverpool dockers' strike during a goal celebration in 1997 where he unveiled a t-shirt which incorporated the Calvin Klein "CK" into the word doCKer.

 Early life

 Fowler was born in Toxteth, Liverpool, and brought up in the inner city area of Liverpool.
 At this time he was known as Robert Ryder, his mother's surname.
 He lived in Toxteth at the time of the 1981 Toxteth riots, when he was six years old.
-As a youngster he supported Everton F.C.
+As a youngster he supported Everton and regularly attended home and away games.
 He played regularly for schoolboy team Thorvald, and once scored 16 times in a 26–0 rout.